Para leer más sobre la asistencia para la matrícula y ver la solicitud, consulte el cuadro a la derecha de esta página.

 For more information, call Hochstein at 585.454.4596 during office hours.

 The Tuition Assistance/Need-Based Scholarship Program at Hochstein is made possible through individual, foundation, and corporate support.
 We are grateful to those who believe in our mission and continue to support our work.
-Additional assistance designated for minority youth is provided by the New York State Council on the Arts (NYSCA) with the support of Governor Andrew Cuomo and the New York State Legislature.
+Additional assistance designated for minority youth is provided by the New York State Council on the Arts (NYSCA) with the support of Governor Kathy Hochul and the New York State Legislature.